DC Universe (franchise): Chapter One: Gods and Monsters

 Safran said they were being flexible with the DCU's release order, though some projects key to the overall story would need to be released in a specific order.
 He added that they aimed to release two films and two series per year.
-Gunn felt studios being "beholden to dates" was an industry-wide issue and wanted to focus on getting the screenplays right for each project before putting them into production, contrasting Marvel Studios' approach to its productions.
+Gunn felt studios being "beholden to dates" was an industry-wide issue and wanted to focus on getting the screenplays right for each project before putting them into production, contrasting Marvel Studios's approach to its productions.
 He said this happened with The Suicide Squad and that film did not require any reshoots, unlike other DCEU projects.
 Contrasting the DCU with the MCU, Gunn said the former was set in a "fictional universe" with an alternate history and locations such as Metropolis, Gotham City, Themyscira, and Atlantis, while the MCU is set in a version of the real world, with many of its heroes residing in New York City.
 Gunn added that he expected the DCU to be more planned out from the beginning than the MCU due to the group of writers working on the DCU's overall story, the DCU focuses on traditional superheroes with secret identities, and some DCU projects were announced to be based on specific comic book runs and story arcs compared to the MCU approach of taking different elements from throughout Marvel Comics history.
 The day after the slate announcement, several of the comics that Gunn had named as influences on in-development projects appeared on best-selling lists, and some had sold out.
 Another difference Gunn saw between DC and Marvel was the former having more limited runs with unique tones that were separate from "mainstream comics", such as The Dark Knight Returns (1986), Watchmen (1986–87), and All-Star Superman (2005–2008).
 He intended to replicate this feeling by having the creators of each DCU project bring their own sense and vision to their projects, adding that the DCU would not have a singular "company style".
-Gunn added that most characters' deaths in the DCU would remain permanent, unlike several comic book deaths that saw characters resurrected, unless there was a narrative device that benefitted the story and character, such as the Lazarus pits.
+Supergirl director Craig Gillespie added that Gunn informed him that DC Studios approached each project as if it were an individual graphic novel.
+Gunn added that most characters' deaths in the DCU would remain permanent, unlike several comic book deaths that saw characters resurrected, unless there was a narrative device that benefited the story and character, such as the Lazarus pits.